-The United States has a drug and alcohol problem.
+It’s clear United States has a drug and alcohol problem.
 More than a statement, there are plenty of statistics that support this as fact.
+While we see many external factors and consequences in every day life, it’s possible to suffer internal consequences, including brain damage from drugs.

 - On average, 30 Americans die every day due to an alcohol-related car accident.